-The global demand for hydrogen exported from Australia could be over three million tonnes by 2030, adding up to $10 billion to the economy.1
+The global demand for hydrogen exported from Australia could be more than $50 billion by 2050.1

-It is more important than ever that appropriate standards are in place to help with the safe and effective scale-up of the technology.
+Therefore it is more important now than ever that the appropriate standards are in place to help with the safe and effective scale-up of the technology.

 Integral to its use in Australia is Standards Australia committee ME-093 Hydrogen Technologies.
 These industry experts are instrumental in development and adoption of hydrogen standards, working closely with key stakeholders to move Australia towards a more sustainable future.
 The committee’s terms of reference covers all aspects of hydrogen, across the value chain as an energy carrier are within scope, including the production, storage and handling, measurement, transport, transmission and distribution of hydrogen in its pure form, blended with another fuel gas or via an alternate hydrogen transport vector and use of hydrogen.
 Also included are end-use applications such as hydrogen refuelling infrastructure and mobility applications, domestic and industrial appliances and power and heat generation.
 In May 2020, the committee established five working groups tasked with overseeing and developing guidance in the following areas: